-He emphasises that this growth is not just quantitative but also qualitative, emphasising the calibre of staff South Zambezi employs.
+He emphasises that this growth is not just quantitative but also qualitative, emphasizing the calibre of staff South Zambezi employs.

 Zimbabwe-born South Zambezi corporate director Sikanyisiwe Phiri says the company foresaw growth in the market five or six years ago and needed new offices to increase its capacity to cater for this growth.

 Celebrating this milestone, on December 8, the company will officially launch its new office in the Midway Industrial Park, in Kosmosdal, Centurion, where its staff of registered professionals offer engineering consultancy in civil and structural works, quantity surveying, architecture and town planning, geotechnical and environmental services, project and programme management, as well as electrical and mechanical works.